C. J. Ham

-Cortez Thaddeus Ham Jr. (born July 22, 1993) is an American football fullback for the Minnesota Vikings of the National Football League (NFL).
-He went undrafted in the 2016 NFL Draft.
-He played college football at Augustana.
+Cortez Thaddeus Ham Jr. (born July 22, 1993) is an American professional football fullback for the Minnesota Vikings of the National Football League (NFL).
+He played college football for the Augustana Vikings and was signed as an undrafted free agent by the Vikings after the 2016 NFL draft.

-High school career
+Ham was a running back during his collegiate career and the rookie season of his professional career in 2016, but switched to fullback in the offseason of his second season during the 2017 offseason as a replacement for Zach Line, who had left the Vikings in free agency that offseason and has remained at the position since, although he has situationally played halfback/running back.
+As of the 2024 NFL season, Ham is a two-time Pro Bowl selection, being selected to the 2019 and 2023 Pro Bowls.

+Early life

 Ham graduated from Duluth Denfeld High School in 2011, where he starred in football and track and field.
-In football, Ham played as a running back under head coaches Frank Huie and Chris Vold, and was a three-year letterwinner and two-year starter for the Hunters, logging 1,873 total yards and 24 touchdowns between his junior and senior seasons.
+In football, Ham played as a running back under head coaches Frank Huie and Chris Vold and was a three-year letterwinner and two-year starter for the Hunters, logging 1,873 total yards and 24 touchdowns between his junior and senior seasons.
 On defense, he recorded 109 tackles.
-He was an all-conference and all-section selection and received an all-state honorable mention in recognition of his successful season.
+Ham was an all-conference and all-section selection and received an all-state honorable mention in recognition of his successful season.

 College career

 Ham attended Augustana University in Sioux Falls, South Dakota from 2011 to 2015, where he was a four-year letterwinner in both football and track & field.
-In his football career with the Augustana Vikings, Ham rushed for 2,662 yards and 29 touchdowns, and also had 949 yards receiving and six touchdowns, including 39 catches for 431 yards and three touchdowns in his final season.
-In track and field, Ham was a two-time All-NSIC honoree in the shot put.
-He currently holds the school record in the indoor weight throw and the outdoor hammer throw.
+In his college football career with the Augustana Vikings, Ham had 570 carries for 2,662 yards and 29 touchdowns to go along with 96 receptions for 949 yards and six touchdowns.
+In track and field, he was a two-time All-Northern Sun Intercollegiate Conference (NSIC) honoree in the shot put.
+Ham currently holds the school record in the indoor weight throw and the outdoor hammer throw.